 - 1. Ensure that milkers are well trained to follow milking protocols exactly.
 See detailed milking procedure page 2 - 2.
-Cows udders, first strippings of milk and milk filter are closely inspected every time.
+Cows udders, first strippings of milk and milk filter are closely inspected at every time.
 Milk is only added to the bulk tank, if it passes the inspection criteria. - 3.
 Milking equipment is clean and well maintained.
 Before and after every milking the procedures for rinsing, washing and sanitizing are followed carefully. - 4.
-Milkers wear disposable, food safe nitrile gloves and wash hands before, during and after milking. - 5.
 Rubber gaskets and other parts are inspected regularly and replaced as needed.
-Plastic milk hose is replaced every 2 months.
-Rubber teat cup liners are replaced every 6 months. - 6.
+Milk hose is replaced every 2 months.
+Rubber teat cup liners are replaced every 6 months. - 5.
 Vacuum pump is always topped up with oil.
-Vacuum pressure is adjusted to 13.5 maximum. - 7.
-Pulsators are cleaned and lubricated regularly.
-A spare pulsator is kept on hand, ready to exchange and use. - 8.
-Milkers wear clean clothes and have their hair covered or hair tied back.
+Vacuum pressure is adjusted to 13.5 maximum. - 6.
+A spare pulsator is kept on hand, ready to exchange and use